Located on a single campus, PLC is set in spacious, beautifully landscaped grounds.

 Can my daughter leave the Boarding House early to catch a flight home?

-No. Holidays or flights home must be arranged well in advance to make sure that the student will not miss any classes at the start or end of term.
+No. All students must remain until the end of term.
+Holidays or flights home must be arranged well in advance to make sure that the student will not miss any classes.
 Depending on flight times, this may mean flying home the day after school finishes.

 All enquiries and applications should in the first instance be forwarded directly to Carol Wadsworth, Deputy Director of Admissions at: firstname.lastname@example.org